 Howard College

-Howard College’s SouthWest Collegiate Institute for the Deaf offers the country’s only self-contained community college experience for deaf and hard of hearing students.
-The programs available at this school include an Associate of Applied Science in Interpreter Training degree and an American Sign Language: Deaf Support Specialist certification.
+Howard College’s SouthWest Collegiate Institute for the Deaf offers the country’s only self-contained community college experience for deaf and hard-of-hearing students.
+The school offers programs including an Associate of Applied Science in Interpreter Training degree and an American Sign Language: Deaf Support Specialist certification.

 - Intelligent Score: 97.37